groboclown/java-retval/README.md

 * Add in JavaDoc everywhere.
 This is partially done.
 * Get up to 100% code coverage in tests.
 * Add in Closeable support for the `ret` values.
 This will require careful use of the `CloseableCollection`.
+* API must be closer examined to ensure proper use cases for each top-level class and method.

 ### Code Style Guide